-http://www.town.rye.nh.us/Pages/RyeNH_BComm/CIP/CIP%202015-2020%20final%20document.pdf and the budget committee in their consideration and preparation of the annual budget.
+The purpose of the Capital Improvements Program is to assist the Select Board and the budget committee in their consideration and preparation of the annual budget.
 The CIP Committee, based on input from the town's departments and school board, classifies projects based on urgency, need, and adherence to the Master Plan.
 The CIP priority guidelines are as follows: